2024 National Guard Best Warrior Competition

-U.S. Army National Guard Soldiers use mountaineering skills during the 2024 Army National Guard Best Warrior Competition on Aug.
-4, 2024, at the Ethan Allen Firing Range, Jericho, Vermont.
+U.S. Army Sgt.
+Peter Fillion, C Troop, 2nd Squadron, 101st Cavalry Regiment, New York National Guard, completes the grenade throwing event at the Army Warriors Task lanes during the 2024 Army National Guard Best Warrior Competition on Aug.
+5, 2024, at the Army Mountain Warfare School, Jericho, Vermont.
 The Best Warrior Competition is a physically and mentally challenging five-day event that tests Soldiers on a variety of tactical and technical skills.
 Winners are named the Army Guard Soldier and Noncommissioned Officer of the Year and move on to compete in the Department of the Army Best Squad Competition, with other Soldiers from the Best Warrior Competition filling out the ranks of the squad.
 (U.S. Air National Guard video by Master Sgt.
 Brandy Fowler)

 |Date Taken: